ElSnoMan/python-automation/README.md

 ## How do I get started?
+First, you need to have Python 3.x installed.
+Simply go here: https://www.python.org/downloads/ to download and install.

 Create a `Dev` directory on your "root" and then `fork` or `clone` the repo down into your newly created directory and get started!

 - Windows: `C:/Dev`